daipayan-bhowal/Map_sort/README.md

 # Map Sort Algorithm

-A non-comparison based sorting algorithm using STL map
+A non-comparison based sorting algorithm using hashmap datastructure (STL map)

 ## Overview
 Map Sort is a simple sorting algorithm that uses a map (or hash map) to sort an array of integers.
 The algorithm works by: